ese3500/final-project-timesink/README.md

 - 4x4 inch base size
 - Multitasking capability
 - All processes should continue to occur over 100 trials of various tasks
-- Should survive water splashes
+- Should survive small water splashes

 ### 11. Timeline